School of Sport

 • Specialist sports facilities including human performance and movement labs with an environmental chamber and 3D motion capture software; physiotherapy and sports therapy suites; sports performance clinic; elite strength and conditioning suite; multi-million pound Sports Centre; 3G football pitch; tennis/netball courts.

-• Sports Scholarships available up to £4,500 across the three years of a degree (subject to successful Scholarship application).
+• Sports Scholarships are available up to £4,500 across the three years of a degree (subject to a successful Scholarship application).

-• Innovative block curriculum delivery model, including modules focussed on introducing you to Higher Education, and developing your employability
+• Innovative block curriculum delivery model, including modules focused on introducing you to Higher Education, and developing your employability

 Additional Course Costs